ProfessorKazarinoff/jupyterhub-engr114/docs/docs/login_page.md

 Open up the ```login.html``` file and modify it with any html that you want to show up when a user goes to the JupyterHub site.
 This is what the user will see first thing, before they have logged in.

 I messed around for WAY to long trying to get my custom login page to look like the college login page.
 An important piece of html that needs to stay in the ```login.html``` file is the ```<a>``` tag that links to the authentication url.
-The complete tag is detailed below
+The complete tag is detailed below:

 ```html
 <!–– login.html ––>